PhysChoreo: Physics-Controllable Video Generation with Part-Aware Semantic Grounding: Experiments

 \textbf{Baselines.} We compare the predictor of PhysChoreo against a recently proposed multi-view prediction method Pixie~\cite{le2025pixie} and two large vision-language model methods NeRF2Physics~\cite{zhai2024physical} and PUGS~\cite{shuai2025pugszeroshotphysicalunderstanding}.
 Pixie renders the multiple views from objects, adds CLIP~\cite{radford2021learning} features to voxels on that basis, and maps the feature field to physical properties through a U-Net~\cite{unet}.
 NeRF2Physics and PUGS render the object from multiple views, then feed the images into a VLM to infer possible physical properties.

 \textbf{Evaluation Metric.} We apply a logarithmic transformation to $E$ and $\rho$ on the obtained results, i.e., we evaluate the numerical errors of $[\log{E},\,\nu,\,\log\rho]$, as well as the material model prediction accuracy.
+For fairness, all methods are evaluated in the same six materials, since material types are used for simulation.
+For LLM-based baselines, NeRF2Physics~\cite{zhai2024physical} and ~\cite{shuai2025pugszeroshotphysicalunderstanding}, we add the simulation requirement and six categories to the prompt and restrict their outputs.
+Since Pixie~\cite{le2025pixie} already predicts five overlapping simulation materials, to avoid disadvantaging Pixie, we adopt a conservative upper-bound mapping: if GT is plastic, we additionally accept its closest available materials, elastic/metal/rigid, because Pixie does not contain plastic.
 For evaluation, we randomly select 100 samples from the test set that are not involved in the training and map the materials predicted by other methods to our material models.

 \textbf{Results.} Table~\ref{tab:phys_results} shows the comparison results between our method and baselines.
 Our method achieves the best performance on all metrics.
 Since other methods predict fixed material fields while we can learn text- and part-aware distribution, as shown in Fig.~\ref{fig:phys}, our method can use text to control the physical properties of specific parts, providing preliminary controllability for subsequent simulation.